-VI.
+VII.
 ENFORCEMENT

-The enforcement of this Policy falls under the jurisdiction of the USEF Hearing Committee, except i. allegations of sexual misconduct, which falls under the exclusive jurisdiction of the Center; and ii. allegations of non-sexual misconduct that the Center takes discretionary jurisdiction over.
+The enforcement of this Safe Sport Policy falls under the jurisdiction of the USEF Hearing Committee, except (i) allegations of sexual misconduct, which falls under the exclusive jurisdiction of the Center; and (ii) allegations of non-sexual misconduct that the Center and USEF agree fall under the discretionary jurisdiction of the Center.

-USEF shall recognize and enforce all penalties imposed by the Center, including lifetime bans.
-Temporary Suspensions apply to the person only, but not to the person's business or horses they own.
+USEF shall recognize and reciprocate all penalties imposed by the Center, including lifetime bans.
+Temporary Suspensions apply to the person only, but not to the person's business or horses he owns.
 Final and non-appealable suspensions and bans apply to the person, the person's horses, any equestrian-related business the suspended or banned person owns.
 See GR 703 and GR 704 for more information on suspensions and bans.